The Seiberg-Witten equations and the length spectrum of hyperbolic three-manifolds: Limitations and further directions

 Now, $|dr\wedge dt|=1/\mathrm{cosh}(r)$.
 Choosing $f$ to be a standard pyramid shaped function on $[0,R]$, we see that the Rayleigh quotient of $\alpha$ is approximatively

 which converges to zero for $R$ going to infinity.
-Hence, give $\epsilon>0$, there is a universal upper bound of the diameter of a tube $T\subset Y$ for a hyperbolic rational homology sphere with $\lambda_1^*>\epsilon$.
+Hence, given $\epsilon>0$, there is a universal upper bound of the diameter of a tube $T\subset Y$ for a hyperbolic rational homology sphere with $\lambda_1^*>\epsilon$.
 Using this, we have the following.

 \begin{prop} Let $Y$ be a hyperbolic 3-manifold.
-There exists $R, \delta >0$ satisfying \begin{itemize} \item[-] if $Y$ contains an embedded ball of radius $R \geq R_0,$ then $\lambda_1^\ast(Y) \leq \epsilon.$ \item[-] if $\mathrm{inj}(Y) < \delta,$ then $\lambda_1^\ast(Y) \leq \epsilon.$ \end{itemize} In particular, $S_{\epsilon}$ is contained in the set of all $M$ for which the local injectivity radius function has range contained in $[\delta, R].$ \end{prop} \begin{proof} For the lower bound, we invoke \cite[Theorem 3.2]{GMM} which says: if there is an embedded geodesic $\gamma$ of real length $\ell$, then $\gamma$ is the core of an embedded tube with radius $r(\ell)$ with $r(\ell)\rightarrow \infty$ as $\ell \rightarrow 0$.
+There exists $R, \delta >0$ satisfying: \begin{itemize} \item if $Y$ contains an embedded ball of radius $R \geq R_0,$ then $\lambda_1^\ast(Y) \leq \epsilon.$ \item if $\mathrm{inj}(Y) < \delta,$ then $\lambda_1^\ast(Y) \leq \epsilon.$ \end{itemize} In particular, $S_{\epsilon}$ is contained in the set of all $Y$ for which the local injectivity radius function has range contained in $[\delta, R].$ \end{prop} \begin{proof} For the lower bound, we invoke \cite[Theorem 3.2]{GMM1} which says: if there is an embedded geodesic $\gamma$ of real length $\ell$, then $\gamma$ is the core of an embedded tube with radius $r(\ell)$ with $r(\ell)\rightarrow \infty$ as $\ell \rightarrow 0$.
 Because $\lambda_1^\ast > \epsilon$ imposes a universal upper bound on the diameter of an embedded tube, the latter implies that $\ell$ is bounded below.
 Thus, the injectivity radius, which equals half the length of the shortest closed geodesic (\cite{Mar}, Proposition $4.3.2$), must be bounded below too.

 To see that there is an upper bound on the local injectivity radius, parametrize the hyperbolic ball of radius $R$ as $(0,R)\times S^2$ equipped with the metric $dr^2+\mathrm{sinh}^2(r)g_{S^2}$, where $g_{S^2}$ is the metric on the unit sphere in $\mathbb{R}^3$.
-Consider then for a fixed non-zero closed $1$-form $\beta$ on $S^2$ the forms of the type $g(r)\beta$.
-This are always coclosed, and a computation analogous to (\ref{rayleigh}) shows that its Rayleigh quotient only depends on the Rayleigh quotient of $g$.
+Consider then for a fixed non-zero coclosed $1$-form $\beta$ on $S^2$ the forms of the type $g(r)\beta$.
+This is a coclosed form, and a computation analogous to (\ref{rayleigh}) shows that its Rayleigh quotient only depends on the Rayleigh quotient of $g$.
 In particular, when $R$ goes to infinity, this can be made to go to zero. \end{proof}

 \begin{cor}For every $\epsilon,V>0$ there exists only finitely many hyperbolic three-manifolds with $\lambda_1^*>\epsilon$ and $\mathrm{vol}<V$. \end{cor} \begin{proof} This follows directly from the previous proposition combined with the fact that there are only finitely many manifolds with volume bounded above and injectivity radius bounded below \cite{Gro}. \end{proof}